-In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which is intended to simplify various aspects of the accounting for income taxes.
+In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740), Simplifying the Accounting for Income Taxes ("ASU 2019-12").
+This update is intended to simplify various aspects of the accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application.
 This standard is effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2020.
 The Company adopted ASU 2019-12 as of July 1, 2021 and the adoption did not have a material impact on the Company's unaudited interim condensed consolidated financial statements.

-In 2016, the FASB issued ASU 2016-13 (Topic ASC 326); Financial Instruments - Credit Losses, which (i) significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model which will be based on an estimate of current expected credit loss (CECL) (ASC 326-20); and (ii) provides for recording credit losses on available-for-sale (AFS) debt securities through an allowance account (ASC 326-30).
+In June 2016, the FASB issued ASU No. 2016-13 (Topic 326), Financial Instruments - Credit Losses ("ASU 2016-13").
+This update (i) significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model which will be based on an estimate of current expected credit loss ("CECL") (ASC 326-20); and (ii) provides for recording credit losses on available-for-sale ("AFS") debt securities through an allowance account (ASC 326-30).
 The standard also requires certain incremental disclosures.
 Subsequently, the FASB issued several ASUs to clarify, improve, or defer the adoption of ASU 2016-13.
-ASU 2016-13, as amended by ASU 2019-10, is applicable for SRCs (Small Reporting Companies) for fiscal years beginning after December 15, 2022, with early adoption permitted.
+ASU 2016-13, as amended by ASU 2019-10, is applicable for Smaller Reporting Companies ("SRCs") for fiscal years beginning after December 15, 2022, with early adoption permitted.
 The Company has not early adopted the standard and continues to evaluate the impact.